markpapadakis/BacktraceResolver/README.md

 This is very fast stacktraces resolver for x86-64(possibly working on i386 architecture as well, but hasn't been tested on it).
 This is a new major release that fixes all outstanding issues with the older implementation.
 It comes with a new design and implements new heuristics for even faster stacktraces generation.

 There are no dependencies on any non-standard, external libraries (e.g it does not depend on binutils libBFD, which is what most other such implementations rely on).
-LibBFD is very powerful, but it always allocated memory, and is not very fast.
+LibBFD is very powerful, but it always allocates memory and is not very fast.

 For example, if you are interested in the first 4 frames and those frames belong to the same DSO, it can take as little as 400us to generate the stacktrace.

 # Features Include
 - High performance stacktraces generation
 - Accurate resolution: inline functions source code resolution works as expected
-- Very memory efficient: it does not allocate any memory on the heap, which makes it ideal for memory constrained environments and execution contexts(see below)
+- Very memory efficient: it does not allocate any memory on the heap, which makes it ideal for memory-constrained environments and execution contexts(see below)
 - Simple to use: it is implemented in a single module(stacktraces.cpp), and all you need to use is #include "stacktraces.h" and link against stacktraces.cpp

 # Memory Contraints
 While the resolver does not allocate memory on the heap, if you are going to use backtrace(), you should know that that it always allocates memory.
-There are alternative means to walking the stack (I mean to provide one such function soon -- it's a simple matter of looking into EBP, etc), but for now know that if you plan to use the resolver in the context of a signal hamdler that may not allocate memory, backtrace() may be unsuitable for that purpose.
+There are alternative means to walking the stack (I mean to provide one such function soon -- it's a simple matter of looking into EBP, etc), but for now know that if you plan to use the resolver in the context of a signal handlerr that may not allocate memory, backtrace() may be unsuitable for that purpose.
 Furthermore, `abi::__cxa_demangle()` also allocates memory; an alternative will be implemented soon.